warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 you can specific a time of day for the backup to run.
 The daily delta is created each day, at the time you specified.

-<aside class="warning">The interval between backups must be 24 hours or more.
-In other words,
-you can run daily backups but not hourly backups.</aside>

 ### Roll ups